allegheny-cis-curriculum-assessment/databases-assessment-one-starter/README.md

 - [ ] Ask a professor if you have any questions about this assessment
 - [ ] Complete as much of the assessment as you can in fifty minutes

-##☝ Reminders
+## 🤯 Reminders

 Don't forget that you'll need to `commit` changes to the database file by including the database file itself (`db/news_data.db`) in your `commit`s.
-The grader will not be able to assess your work if you don't!
+The use of the `gatorgrade` command will not be able to assess your work if you don't `commit` your changes to the database file!

 ## 🧗 Introduction